Texas gymnastics coach arrested, accused of child sex abuse

 The court records say police were notified of the sexual assaults in April.

-Russell Prince, an attorney for the board that runs the gym, said Crawley was suspended in April.
+Russell Prince, an attorney for the board that runs the gym, said Crawley was suspended from the gym this spring.
 The same day the gym's general manager received word of an allegation, Crawley was pulled from the gym floor, made aware of the allegation and escorted out of the building, according to Prince.

 "The gym is behaving as if the allegations are true," he said, noting that general manager also contacted police.
 Prince described Crawley as a high-level team gymnastics coach, and said the coach was not fleeing authorities in Indiana but was there on a planned visit.